rickstaa/tmux-notify/README.md

 Tmux plugin to notify you when processes complete.

+Notification is via libnotify and visual bell raised in the tmux window.
+Visual bells can be mapped (in the terminal level) to X11 urgency bit and handled by your window manager.

 ## Use cases

 + When you have already started a process in a pane and wish to be notified; that is can't use a manual trigger